 \subsection{Neutrinoless double beta decay and lepton number}

-In this subsection, we relate one independent Majorana type-phase to physical observables, such as $\abs{m_{\nu ee}}$ related to the neutrinoless double beta decay rate and time evolution of lepton numbers.
+In this subsection, we relate one independent Majorana type-phase to physical observables, such as $\abs{m_{\nu ee}}$.
+This pertains to the neutrinoless double beta decay rate and the time evolution of lepton numbers.
 For the normal hierarchy case, the $\abs{m_{\nu ee}}$ is given by the following formula,

 Whereas for the inverted hierarchy case it is,

 From the expressions in Eq.(\ref{eq:doubleBetanormalmass}-\ref{eq:doubleBetainvertedmass}), the determination of $\abs{m_{\nu e e}}_{\text{norm},\text{inv}}$ is sufficient to identify a single Majorana type-phase; provided the other moduli of the PMNS matrix elements in Eq.(\ref{eq:DiracPMNSmatrix}) and two non-zero masses of the neutrinos are extracted from the neutrino oscillation experiments.